 The Old Quarter is the most authentic part of the city.
 It has streets which are around 2,000-years old.
 There are also a lot of places to try cheap, traditional food and buy authentic local things.
 These tiny crowded streets are surrounded by fascinating old worn French architecture.
 Thus, the strong French influence in the area can still be felt.

-In the end, I can say that even though it’s not my favourite, Hanoi is a beautiful city with its chaotic charm.
+In the end, I can say that even though it’s not my favorite, Hanoi is a beautiful city with its chaotic charm.
 Just like Delhi, you need to keep both, an open mind and open eyes in order to survive and fully experience the city.
 However, for you guys that don’t fancy the chaos, there are a couple of one-day trips you can take.
 One is a cruise to Halong Bay, and the other one is Sa Pa, one of the most beautiful regions in Asia.
 Sa Pa is one of the highlights on Vietnam’s natural beauty, which is also a home to many hill tribes.

 Planning to visit Vietnam soon?
 Check out the types of visas in Vietnam